derdudev/gaussEx.sty/README.md

 ...
 \end{gexmatrix}
 ```
 would first apply the `matrixpadding` option with the value `2pt 2pt` and then override this option with `1pt`.
-Hence, the last instance of an option is always the that's being applied.
+Hence, the last instance of an option is always the one that's being applied.
 There is no cascading of options happening.

 Similarly,
 ```latex